British Veterinary Association

 We provide legal advice and services, professional guides and resources, and high quality CPD and training for our members.
 We keep members informed through our veterinary journals.

-- Our members are at the heart of everything we do
+- We are responsive to members’ needs and put our members at the heart of everything we do

 Annual report 2013/14